-I am an Assistant Professor at the Department of Economics and Statistics of the University of Torino and a Research Affiliate at the Collegio Carlo Alberto.
+I am an Assistant Professor at the Department of Economics, Statistics and Social Sciences of the University of Torino and a Research Affiliate of the Collegio Carlo Alberto.
 My areas of research are Industrial Organization, Auction Theory, Game Theory and Economics of Education.

 "The Neglected Effects of Demand Characteristics on the Sustainability of Collusion ", Research in Economics, 64 (4), pp. 240-246, 2010. [link]